-Despite the media ramblings of true equality across The US, many LGBT people still face injustices and mistreatment.
-Today, around 92% of LGBT teens reported being insulted and hearing negative messages about their sexual orientation, and even likely to be physically assaulted, according to the Human Rights Campaign.
+Despite the media ramblings of true equality across The US, many LGBTQ people still face injustices and mistreatment.
+Today, around 92% of LGBTQ teens reported being insulted and hearing negative messages about their sexual orientation, and even likely to be physically assaulted, according to the Human Rights Campaign.

 Tessa, a young trans-woman who was bullied in school and violently abused by her father and was hospitalized three times before the age of 18 for attempting suicide.
 Eventually, she was moved to transitional housing, but was placed in “male housing”, despite her request to be placed in female housing.
 The director rejected her request for “the safety of other women”, saying the women who had been abused by men would be uncomfortable sharing a room with Tessa.

-She consiquentally became homeless after her father’s own threat to kill her.
-She then reached out to the Ali Forney Center, the largest shelter dedicated to homeless LGBT teens founded in 2002.
-But even here in the nations largest center, there are not always enough beds for all the homeless LGBT youth.
+She consequentially became homeless after her father’s own threat to kill her.
+She then reached out to the Ali Forney Center, the largest shelter dedicated to homeless LGBTQ teens founded in 2002.
+But even here in the nations largest center, there are not always enough beds for all the homeless LGBTQ youth.

-The main reason for the increase of LGBT teens on the streets is lack of acceptance form their family or caregivers.
+The main reason for the increase of LGBTQ teens on the streets is lack of acceptance form their family or caregivers.
 Most report having been kicked out of their homes for being who they were, some being abused and threatened by peers or even family members, which caused most of the teenagers afraid to come out.
-Despite only 7% of the teens identify as part of the LGBT community in The US, sadly, 40 % of the homeless teens identify as LGBT.
+Despite only 7% of the teens identify as part of the LGBTQ community in The US, sadly, 40 % of the homeless teens identify as LGBTQ.

 Luckily many are fighting against this and thanks to the dedication of shelters and community center, more and more teens from the streets now get to live their lives without worry, and can start to plan out their futures.